Rmadillo/UW_HCA/README.md

 download.file("http://raw.githubusercontent.com/Rmadillo/UW_HCA/master/data/clabsi.csv", "clabsi.csv")

-# The to access it, you'll need to change the path in the .Rmd file to R's working directory
+# Then to access it, you'll need to change the path in the .Rmd file to R's working directory

 getwd()